How To Change a Habit

 And then the need for willpower is reduced to none or very little.
 And then you actually crave engaging in that habit!
 This is a heavenly place to be!

-Woman doing sport to change habits
+woman doing sport to change habits

 So when you do slip up (which you will and that’s part of the process) you can more easily go back to the desired habit because it is more ingrained and it didn’t feel like a lot of work to get there.